bz2vsr/bz2vsr.github.io/README.md

 # Battlezone II Lobby Watch

-Simple website to pull real-time multi-player lobby data from Battlezone II.
+Simple website to pull multi-player lobby data from Battlezone II.

 Relies on data from: http://multiplayersessionlist.iondriver.com/

+Styled using Bootstrap v5.3: https://getbootstrap.com/docs/5.3/

 Uses a proxy to get around the CORS policy issue: